 - Dog walking and supervised playgroups provide a stimulating environment for canine residents, day and evening.

-- Dog-behavioral training programs are in place to increase adoptability for behaviorally challenged dogs.
+- Dog-behavioral training programs and camps are in place to increase adoptability for behaviorally challenged dogs.

 - An extensive foster network has been created to care for puppies, kittens, and special needs animals.